flightaware/tohil/TCLOBJECTS.md

 You can also just use `l[i]` to get the i'th element of l, although lindex supports the to=type conversion as well.

-obj.lappend() will append python stuff to the list stored in the tclobj.
+obj.append() will append python stuff to the list stored in the tclobj.

-obj.lappend_list() will append a tcl object comprising a list, or a python list, to a list, making it flat, i.e. each element of the list is appended to obj's list.
+obj.extend() will append a tcl object comprising a list, or a python list, to a list, making it flat, i.e. each element of the list is appended to obj's list.

+obj.pop(x) will pop the xth element from a tcl obj comprising a list.
+If no index is specified, obj.pop() removes and returns the liast item in the list.

+obj.insert(i, x) will insert item x at position i.
+So obj.insert(0, x) inserts at the front of the list, and a.insert(len(a), x) is equivalent to obj.append(x)

+obj.clear() removes all items from the list.

 Thanks to tohil's increasingly thorough tclobj object implementation and python's excellent support for such things, you can use the indexing syntax to access and even change certain elements.